-It can be tricky to work out how much formula milk your baby needs as each baby has different appetite and its nutritional needs change every month.
-Generally babies eat when they are hungry and stop when they feel full.
+It can be tricky to work out how much formula milk your baby needs as each baby has a different appetite, and its nutritional needs change every month.
+Generally, babies eat when they are hungry and stop when they feel full.
 Formula-fed babies tend to eat more and be heavier than breastfed ones.
 The general rule of thumb on formula milk measurements for babies is that it is measured as per their body weight.
 Babies require between 150 ml and 200 ml of formula per kg of body weight each day.
 That is, if a baby weighs 3 kg, it will need between 450 ml and 600ml of formula per day.
-However they may not want to drink that much in their first week or not take the same amount at each feeding, so keep in mind not to force them to feed.
+However, they may not want to drink that much in their first week or not take the same amount at each feeding, so keep in mind not to force them to feed.

 Amount of Formula As Per Baby’s Requirement